Enrique Hernández (baseball): International career

 Hernández played for the Puerto Rico national baseball team in the 2017 World Baseball Classic, where he won a silver medal.

 On October 29, 2018, he was selected to form part of the MLB All-Star team for the 2018 MLB Japan All-Star Series.

 In October 2022, it was announced that Hernandez would once again represent Team Puerto Rico in the 2023 World Baseball Classic.
+He batted .300 over Puerto Rico's five games, adding two doubles and four RBI in the tournament.

 Personal life

-Hernández and his wife, Mariana, married in December 2019 in San Juan, Puerto Rico.
+Hernández and his wife, Mariana, married in December 2018 in San Juan, Puerto Rico.
 They welcomed a daughter in January 2021.

+During an episode of the baseball podcast On Base with Mookie Betts, Hernández revealed that he has attention deficit hyperactivity disorder (ADHD), referring to it as both his "superpower" and "kryptonite" when asked to what he attributes his continued postseason success.